ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 # Introduction to smart contracts {#introduction-to-smart-contracts}

-Smart contracts are computer programs stored on the blockchain that allows us to convert traditional contracts into digital equivalents.
-Smart contracts are very logical - following an _if this then that_ structure, and performing actions based on predetermined conditions in a deterministic way.
+Smart contracts are the fundamental building blocks of [Ethereum applications](/dapps/).
+They are computer programs stored on the blockchain that allows us to convert traditional contracts into digital parallels.
+Smart contracts are very logical - following an if this then that structure.
+This means they behave exactly as programmed and cannot be changed.

 Nick Szabo coined the term "smart contract".
 In 1994, he wrote [an introduction to the concept](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart.contracts.html) and, in 1996, [an exploration of what smart contracts could do](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html).